-• Duration 12 Days / 11 Nights
+• Duration12 Days / 11 Nights

-• Price from $1659 / person
+• Price from$1699 / person

-• Difficulty Level Moderate
+• Difficulty LevelModerate

-• Max Altitude 4200 Meter
+• Max Altitude4200 Meter

 Upper Mustang trek begins from Jomsom after taking a picturesque flight from Pokhara, leading us to the hidden Shangri-La of the ancient Buddhist kingdom of Mustang, also called Lo.
 Lo used to be part of the Tibetan empire, and is therefore closely connected to Tibet.
 Tibetan Buddhism is still being practiced in a very pure form and villages are built in Tibetan style, with white-washed houses with firewood tucked on the roofs.
-Until recently you could only come to Upper Mustang Trek with a fully planned camping trek.
+Until recently, you could only come to Upper Mustang Trek with a fully planned camping trip.
 However, these days some villagers have opened up small guesthouses/teahouses and you can stay in a guesthouse for each overnight stay.
 While staying there, you are welcome to sit with them in the kitchen.
 In Tibetan culture, the kitchen is the center of the house and is built like a kind of living room.
 So there is no better way to learn a bit about daily life than spending time in the kitchen!

-Not just the culture and tradition but also the landscape is very much related to Tibet.
+Not just the culture and tradition but also the landscape, are very much related to Tibet.
 Mustang lies in the rain shadow of the Dhaulagiri and you walk in a completely deserted landscape, surrounded by rocks in all kinds of colors and bizarre formations.
 In this barren landscape, the villages with their bright-colored fields are like oases.
 The trail follows the salt caravan route of the old days, during which the people of Mustang traded Tibetan salt with grain from the lowlands of Nepal.
 The theme of the Upper Mustang trek is the capital of Upper Mustang, Lo Manthang.
 Lo Manthang is a medieval old town, surrounded by a huge town wall.
-From the Lo La pass (3950 m) you can see the town shimmering in the distance in the barren landscape.
-Entering Lo Manthang through the town gate you enter a different world.
+From the Lo La pass (3950 m), you can see the town shimmering in the distance in the barren landscape.
+Entering Lo Manthang through the town gate, you enter a different world.
 It is just astonishing to wander through the narrow alleys.
 On several corners of the street, you can find small groups of women spinning wool and discussing the news of the day.

 History of Mustang

-Once Upper Mustang was a self-governing kingdom, though closely related by language and culture to Tibet.
+Once, Upper Mustang was a self-governing kingdom, though closely related by language and culture to Tibet.
 From 1500 AD to 1700 AD, its strategic location granted Mustang control over the trade between the Himalayas and India.
 At the end of the 18th century, the kingdom was invaded by Nepal.
 Though still recognized by many Mustang residents, the monarchy ceased to exist on October 7, 2008, by order of the Government of Nepal.
-The last official and current unofficial king is Jigme Dorje Palbar Bista (born c.1933), who traces his lineage directly back to Ame Pal, the warrior who founded this Buddhist kingdom in A. D 1380.
+The last official and current unofficial king is Jigme Dorje Palbar Bista (born circa 1933), who traces his lineage directly back to Ame Pal, the warrior who founded this Buddhist kingdom in A. D 1380.
 Ame Pal oversaw the founding and building of much of the Lo and Mustang capital of Lo Manthang, a walled city surprisingly little changed in appearance from that period.
 In 2007, a shepherd in Mustang discovered a collection of 55 cave paintings depicting the life of the Buddha.

 Geography

-Mustang is situated in the Trans-Himalayan part of Nepal is under rain shadow and is a mountain desert.
+Mustang is situated in the Trans-Himalayan part of Nepal, is under rain shadow and is a mountain desert.
 Many people called it "Mini Tibet" in Nepal.
 The main hydrographic feature of Mustang is the Kali Gandaki River.
 The river runs southward towards Nepal Terai, bisecting the Mustang.
 Routes paralleling the river once served as a major trade route between Tibet and India, particularly for salt.
-Part of the river valley in the southern Mustang District forms by some measures the deepest gorge in the world.
-Traditional Mustang (the Lo Kingdom) is 53 km north–south at its longest, 60 km east–west at its widest ranges from a low point of 2750 m above sea level on the Kali Gandaki River just north of Kagbeni to 6700 m at Khamjung Himal, a peak in southeast Mustang.
+Part of the river valley in the southern Mustang District forms, by some measures, the deepest gorge in the world.
+Traditional Mustang (the Lo Kingdom) is 53 km north-south at its longest, 60 km east-west at its widest ranges, from a low point of 2750 m above sea level on the Kali Gandaki River just north of Kagbeni to 6700 m at Khamjung Himal, a peak in southeast Mustang.

 Demography

 The population of the whole Mustang District in 2001 was 14,981, spread between three towns and roughly thirty smaller settlements.
 The people are either Thakalis, Gurung or, in traditional Mustang, primarily Tibetan.
 Most of the population of Mustang lives near the Kali Gandaki River, 2800–3900 m above sea level.
-The tough conditions cause a large winter migration into lower places of Nepal to escape the winter cold.
-The administrative center of Mustang District is at Jomsom (eight kilometers south of Kagbeni) which has had an airport since 1962 and has become the main tourist entry point since Mustang was opened to western tourism in 1992.
+The tough conditions cause a large winter migration into lower parts of Nepal to escape the winter cold.
+The administrative center of Mustang District is at Jomsom (eight kilometers south of Kagbeni), which has had an airport since 1962 and has become the main tourist entry point since Mustang was opened to western tourism in 1992.

 Foreign visitors have been allowed to travel to the region since 1992, but tourism to Upper Mustang is regulated.
 Foreigners need to obtain a special permit to enter, costing USD 50 per day per person.
 Most tourists travel by foot over largely the same trade route used in the 15th century.
 Over a thousand western trekkers now visit each year, with over 2,000 in 2008.
 August to October is the best month to visit.
 On August 27, 2010, local youth leaders in Mustang threatened to bar tourists beginning October 1, 2010, due to the refusal of the Nepalese government to provide any of the USD 50 per day fee to the local economy.
 Visitation, however, continued uninterrupted beyond that date.
 Mustang is rich in Tibetan Buddhist culture, similar to the area of the Tibet Autonomous Region of the People's Republic of China.
 It is an alternate way to experience the Tibetan culture and scenery to the tours provided by the Chinese government.
 The Tiji festival in Lo-Manthang is another popular destination for tourists in the area seeking to experience the native culture.
-The first foreign visitor to Mustang was Toni Hagen, Swiss traveler and geologist, who visited the Kingdom in 1952 during one of his travels across the Himalayas.
-French Michel Peissel is considered the first westerner to stay in Lo Manthang, during the first authorized exploration of Mustang in 1964.
+The first foreign visitor to Mustang was Toni Hagen, a Swiss traveler and geologist, who visited the Kingdom in 1952 during one of his travels across the Himalayas.
+Frenchman Michel Peissel is considered the first Westerner to stay in Lo Manthang, during the first authorized exploration of Mustang in 1964.

 How to get to Upper Mustang?